YettiPowered/api-docs/README.md

 ## Request / Response types

 As of API version 2, Yetti supports the JSON serialization format only.
-Use v1 for legacy XML support, but this does lack substantial newer features.
+Use v1 for legacy XML support, but this does lack a substantial number of newer features.

 ### cURL examples